Glauber (crater)

-Glauber is a small lunar impact crater that is located just to the north of the large walled plain Mendeleev, on the Moon's far side.
+Glauber is a small lunar impact crater that is located just to the north of a large walled plain called Mendeleev, on the Moon's far side.
 This crater lies just outside the irregular rim of Mendeleev, but well within the outer skirt of ejecta.
 It is a circular crater with a rim that has not been significantly eroded.
 The simple inner walls slope down to a small floor at the midpoint with a peak at the center.
 The diameter of the floor is only about one-third that of the crater.